roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 [embed: How to connect the front panel power into JFP port?](https://www.youtube.com/embed/9--Nbg2qKUA)
 <div class="image-title">How to connect the front panel power into JFP port?</div>

 There may be still a few remaining cables to connect to the MoBo.
 In my case, I had USB, audio and Type-C power cables.
 The first two I was able to connect while the last one required an adapter since my MoBo doesn't have Type-C ports.
 So I kept it disconnected.
-By the way, PCPartsPicker can warn you about such issues in advanced.
+By the way, PCPartsPicker can warn you about such an issue in advanced.

 ![Motherboard installed into the computer case](./img/pc-motherboard-installed.jpg "Motherboard installed into the computer case")
 <div class="image-title">Motherboard installed into the computer case</div>